bernardcheng/tos_options_dashboard/README.md

    python dashboard.py
    ```

 2. The Dashboard would be running on local host (Port: 8050) by default.
-Open the web browser and enter the corresponding address (http://127.0.0.1:8050/) to view the Dashboard.
+Open the web browser and enter the corresponding localhost address (http://127.0.0.1:8050/) to view the Dashboard.

 3. To start using the Dashboard, activate Ticker mode before entering the stock ticker of interest (e.g. AAPL for Apple Inc. stock).